RockyMounts MonoRail Review

 Ease of Removal and Storage

 The MonoRail is similarly easy to remove and store as most of the other hitch mount platform racks in this test.
 It loses a little ground in this metric due to its standard threaded hitch pin which must be tightened with a wrench.
-One the hitch pin is tight you can secure it to the vehicle with the included hitch pin lock.
+Once the hitch pin is tight you can secure it to the vehicle with the included hitch pin lock.
 Other racks share this attachment style and it isn't especially challenging to use, though the tool-free knob designs on the Thule T2 Pro and the Yakima Dr. Tray are much quicker and more user-friendly.

 One thing the MonoRail has going for it is its moderate weight.
 It tips the scales at 44lbs 2oz, putting it right around average for the hitch mount platform racks we tested.
 Testers found it relatively easy to move around and pick up with just one hand, making putting it on and taking it off less of a chore.
 We much prefer the lighter weight racks anytime we have to move them by hand as they are far less cumbersome than heavier models like the Thule T2 Pro at 51 lbs, or the Kuat NV 2.0 which weighs a whopping 57 lbs 10 oz.
 The MonoRail doesn't weigh nearly as much as those competitors but it's far from the lightest platform rack in the test.
-The Yakima Dr. Tray is a svelte 34 lbs which helps to make it one of the easiest racks to deal with off the vehicle.

 During testing we found the MonoRail to be a highly versatile rack.
 It scored relatively well in this metric although it lost a little ground due to its limited wheelbase length adjustment.